 The best wildlife viewing months in Tanzania are during the dry season, from June to October.
 General game viewing in the Serengeti and other parks is at its peak during this dry season.
-The wet season is divided in two rain seasons: short rains in November and December and long rains in March, April and May.
+The wet season is divided into two rain seasons: short rains in November and December and long rains in March, April, and May.

 January – March

-In January and February there is usually very light to no rains.
-At this period, the famous great migration (thousands of wildebeest, zebra and gazelle) are in South East Serengeti/North west Ngorongoro.
+In January and February, there is usually very light to no rains.
+At this period, the famous great migration (thousands of wildebeest, zebra, and gazelle) are in South East Serengeti/Northwest Ngorongoro.
 Lots of young ones are born making it one of the best times to see predators hunting.
-Cheetahs, prides of lions, big clans of hyenas, jackals, vultures and other carnivorous animals are in the area taking advantage of this grace period.
+Cheetahs, the pride of lions, big clans of hyenas, jackals, vultures, and other carnivorous animals are in the area taking advantage of this grace period.
 You can spend at least 3 to 4 nights in Ndutu (a very special place where off-road driving is permitted) to see these adventures.

-After months of eating nutricious grass, soon the grass will turn dry and there will be not water to drink.
+After months of eating nutritious grass, soon the grass will turn dry and there will be no water to drink.
 This is the time the herds of wildebeest set off, crossing the central Serengeti all the way to the western part of the Serengeti.
-Lying on the shores of Lake Victoria, the Western Serengeti remains green a little longer that the central and southern part.
+Lying on the shores of Lake Victoria, the Western Serengeti remains green a little longer than the central and southern parts.

 May and June